JoelGRod/Design-Patterns---Java/README.md

 * This project is for educational and quick reference purposes.
 * References: Head First Design Patterns - Eric Freeman.

+## Patterns

+* Strategy: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.
+    * Principles:
+        * Identify the aspects of your application that vary and separate them from what stays the same.
+        * Program to an interface, not an implementation.
+(Supertypes).
+        * Favor composition over inheritance.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.